hopperfund/events/index.md

 - At least some single-occupancy, gender-neutral bathrooms.
 - This means no 'womens' and 'mens' designation, and no grouped waiting area.
 - Ensure that the availability of these is clearly communicated.
-- Ensure adequare disabled bathrooms.
+- Ensure adequate disabled bathrooms.

 ####Accessibility